Misspecification-robust amortised simulation-based inference using variational methods: Method: RVNP

 \subsection{Prior over the correction model parameters}

-In RVNP, a prior over the error model parameters can be introduced to regularise the influence of the error model and make the inference more robust in the single-posterior case.
-Adopting an error model makes the generative model overparameterized, and the inference process will be heavily dependent on the prior assumptions about misspecification in the single-point inference.
-In our experiments, we \textbf{do not use any prior distribution} over the error model parameters.
-This allows us to focus on the robustness imparted by multiple observations.
+In RVNP, a prior over the error model parameters $p(\boldsymbol{\alpha})$ can be introduced to regularise the influence of the error model parameters.
+In our experiments, we \textbf{assume $\log p(\boldsymbol{\alpha})=0$} over the error model parameters.